cyclejs/old-website/_posts/2015-01-25-components.md

 tags: chapters
 ---

-User interfaces are usually made up of many reusable pieces: buttons, charts, sliders, hoverable avatars, smart form fields, etc. In many frameworks, these are called components.
-However, in Cycle.js they have a special property.
+User interfaces are usually made up of many reusable pieces: buttons, charts, sliders, hoverable avatars, smart form fields, etc. In many frameworks, including Cycle.js, these are called components.
+However, in this framework they have a special property.

-#### Components in Cycle.js have a unique characteristic:<br />they are always small Cycle.js programs.
+#### Any Cycle.js app can be reused as a component in a larger Cycle.js app.

 How is that so?
-Any component can be built as a dataflow program taking inputs from and generating outputs to the external world.
+In any framework you can build a program that just makes one slider.
+By now, we know how to make a Cycle.js `main()` that makes a smart slider widget.
+Then, since `main()` is just a function taking inputs from the external world and generating outputs in return, we can just call that function inside a larger Cycle.js app.

-For instance a smart slider component takes user events as input, and generates a virtual DOM Observable of a slider element.
-Besides the virtual DOM, it might also output a value: the observable of slider values.
-It might also take attributes (from its parent) as input to customize some behavior or looks.
-These are sometimes called *props* ("properties") in other frameworks.
+Each of these "small Cycle.js `main()` functions" are called **dataflow components**.
+The sources which a dataflow component receives are Observables provided by its parent, and sinks are Observables given back to the parent.
+All along, we have been building dataflow components, because the `main()` given to `Cycle.run(main, drivers)` is also a dataflow component.
+Its parent are the drivers, because that is where its sources come from and where its sinks go to.

 <p>
   {% include img/dataflow-component.svg %}
 </p>

-"*If it looks like a duck, swims like a duck, and quacks like a duck, then it probably [is a duck](https://en.wikipedia.org/wiki/Duck_test).*" This is why the component we described can easily be written as a small Cycle.js program.
-By now we know how to build small and simple Cycle.js programs, so let's just make an app for a single labeled slider.
-That will become our reusable component.
+To learn by doing, let's just make a dataflow component for a single labeled slider.
+It should take user events as input, and generate a virtual DOM Observable of a slider element.
+Besides the virtual DOM, it might also output a value: the observable of slider values.
+It might also take attributes (from its parent) as input to customize some behavior or looks.
+These are sometimes called *props* ("properties") in other frameworks.

 <h2 id="a-labeled-slider-custom-element">A labeled slider component</h2>

 A labeled slider has two parts: a label and slider, side by side, where the label always displays the current dynamic value of the slider.

-<a class="jsbin-embed" href="http://jsbin.com/negulukoxo/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/ritajuxele/embed?output">JS Bin on jsbin.com</a>

 Every labeled slider has some properties: